elastic-interval/pretenst-com/_posts/2020-06-22-diamond-of-tension.md

 ## Conclusion

-Displacing the joints into separate connections such that there are 24 of 2 rather than 12 of 4 helps me think about about a potential optimization where there is a "diamond of [prefab tension](/construction/2020/06/15/prefab-tension-1)" prepared with each strut.
-The diamonds can just as well be pre-measured **while slack** and later tensed when struts lengthen.
+Displacing the joints into separate connections helps me think about about a potential optimization where there is a "diamond of tension" prepared together with each strut.

+The diamonds can just as well be pre-measured **while slack** and later tensed when the whole is constructed and the struts lengthened, so that would achieve [prefab tension](/construction/2020/06/15/prefab-tension-1).

 My apologies for violating a fundamental tensegrity principle for illustrative purposes, but with the cheesy wire tension it should be clear that nobody is supposed to take this tensegrity seriously anyway.